 Mahdia is a whitewashed medina that spreads from Pl de Martyrs along the length of the Cap d’Afrique.
 It has stunning views of the Mediterranean, the 16th century El Kebir fortress and a clifftop cemetery.
-Mahdia counts with a sandy beach and a large area for tourists has been developed.
+Mahdia also boasts a long sandy beach and a large tourist development.

 Experience the Sahara

-What you need to know for your trip to Tunisia
+What You Need to Know for a Trip to Tunisia

-Besides making sure that you have all entry requirements, and determine whether you need a eVisa for Tunisia, there are a few things you should know before your trip to Tunisia.
+Besides making sure that you have all entry requirements for Tunisia, there are a few things you should know before your trip: